eProsima/Fast-DDS-docs/docs/fastdds/use_cases/zero_copy/zero_copy.rst

 callback.
 The key points to be noted in this function are:

-*   Not disabling the :ref:`datasharingqospolicy`.
-    |DATASHARING_AUTO-api| kind automatically enables Zero-Copy when possible.
 *   The declaration and handling of |LoanableSequence-api|.
 *   The use of the |DataReader::return_loan-api| function to indicate to the DataReader that the application has finished accessing the sequence.